Comparison table of the best ultralight spinning reels:

 The first thing you need to consider is whether you will be using your reel in freshwater or saltwater.
 Saltwater tends to corrode if you’re fishing saltwater you will need a reel that is completely sealed and is corrosion resistant.
-Look for a reel that is made with the following words shielded stainless steel, anodized aluminum, forged aluminum.
+Look for a reel that has with the following words shielded stainless steel, anodized aluminum, forged aluminum.
 Reals fished in freshwater do not need as much protection against corrosion brought by exposure to saltwater.

 One of the most important things to look at are the materials used in the construction of the reel.
 The materials used will greatly impact the durability and weight of the reel.
 The two most commonly used materials you’ll find on modern day reels are graphite and aluminum.
 Both have advantages and disadvantages.

 Aluminum is more durable and has less flex.
 This allows aluminum reels to better withstand torque produced by bigger fish.
 Graphite however, is much lighter which means less arm fatigue during those long fishing trips.
 Which one to get is entirely personal preference and depends on the type of species you’ll be targeting and how long you would be fishing for.